 We offer both HSV-1 and HSV-2 testing.
 Both are done through a blood test called chemiluminescence immunoassay (CLIA), which searches for antibodies that are trying to fight off the herpes virus.
 Since every person develops the antibodies to fight the HSV-2 virus at different rates, the earliest time you can test for HSV-2 varies.
 We suggest waiting at least a month or more after you believe you have become infected.
 Six weeks should be enough time for most people to develop the HSV-2 antibodies necessary for our tests to determine if you have the virus.

-Our FDA-approved HSV-2 test has a sensitivity rating of 98%, and a specificity of 98%, making it extremely accurate.
+Our FDA-cleared HSV-2 test has a sensitivity rating of 98%, and a specificity of 98%, making it extremely accurate.
 The genital herpes/HSV-2 test costs $65, and the complete Herpes I & II test package is $130.
 To purchase an HSV-2 test, click here.